prtm1908/Streamer-Mode-Plus-Extension/README.md

 2. Open any `.env` file
 3. Start your streaming software (OBS, etc.)
 4. The extension will automatically detect it and mask your `.env` values
-5. Use the status bar button (eye icon) to manually toggle if needed
+5. Use the status bar button (eye icon) to open the menu and optionally enable “Hide all environment variables”

 ## Development